Women’s Early Music; Women Composers; Musical Works by Women or Anonymous

 Curriculum Vitae (pdf)

-Amelia LeClair received her Bachelor's in Music Theory and Composition from UMass Boston in 1975 and her masters degree from New England Conservatory in 2003, studying with Simon Carrington in choral conducting.
-She made her conducting debut in Jordan Hall in March of 2002.
+Amelia LeClair received her Bachelor’s degree in Music Theory and Composition from UMass/Boston and her Master of Music in choral conducting from New England Conservatory, studying with Simon Carrington.
+She made her conducting debut in Boston’s Jordan Hall in March of 2002.

-Shortly after gaining her masters, she founded Cappella Clausura, an ensemble of voices and period instruments specializing in music written by women from the 8th century to the present day.
-She has presented and premiered the music of Hilary Tann, Patricia Van Ness, Abbie Betinis, Emma Lou Diemer, and many more.
+With this impetus, in 2004, Amelia LeClair founded Cappella Clausura, an ensemble of voices and instruments specializing in music written by women from the 8th century to the present day.
+In addition to presenting many works by women of the medieval, renaissance, baroque and romantic eras, Cappella Clausura, under Ms. LeClair’s leadership, has presented and in many cases premiered music of our own time, from 20th century greats such as Rebecca Clarke to 21st century composers Hilary Tann, Patricia Van Ness, Abbie Betinis, Emma Lou Diemer, and many others.

 Women’s Music: Boston Group Unearths the Music of 17th Century Cloistered Women, “Imprisoned for Life.”